wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/labview-setup.rst

 .. image:: images/labview/ni_activation_success.png

-If your products activate successfully, an “Activation Successful” message will appear.
+If your products activate successfully, an "Activation Successful" message will appear.
 If the serial number was incorrect, it will give you a text box and you can re-enter the number and select :guilabel:`Try Again`.
 The items shown above are not expected to activate.
 If everything activated successfully, click :guilabel:`Next`.

 .. image:: images/labview/ni_activation_finish.png